Barkaat-Ghaus/Contract-Management-Assignment/README.md

 This is a frontend-only Contract Management Platform built as part of a frontend assignment.
 The application allows users to create reusable contract blueprints, generate contracts from those blueprints, manage contract lifecycles, and view contracts in a dashboard.

+## Why I Chose This Tech Stack
+I chose this tech stack because I have hands-on experience with these tools.
+I am comfortable using them and possess the knowledge required to build a web application confidently.
+Additionally, this stack is highly efficient, making the development and design process seamles

 ## Tech Stack
 - React (Vite) npm i create Vite@latest